 There can be various tell-tale signs ranging from mild to life-threatening reactions.
 My mother has a dust allergy.
 So if she ever comes in contact with dust mites, she starts sneezing and itching, and within seconds, her face swells up.

 Different types of allergies have different forms of allergic reactions.
-People suffering from food allergies often suffer from nausea, vomiting, and diarrhea.
-People having seasonal allergies suffer from hay fever, rashes, runny noses, and colds.
-People with dust allergies often suffer from itching and inflammatory reactions.
-Allergies to dander can be mild, like itching or rashes, to severe anxiety.
+People suffering from food allergies often experience nausea, vomiting, and diarrhea.
+People with seasonal allergies suffer from hay fever, rashes, runny noses, and colds.
+People with dust allergies often experience itching and inflammatory reactions.
+Allergies to dander can range from mild, like itching or rashes, to severe anxiety.

-When you know that you can have such a severe reaction to elements that are unavoidable, you can carry an emergency kit that contains epinephrine.
+When you know that you can have such a severe reaction to unavoidable elements, you can carry an emergency kit that contains epinephrine.
 This drug is known to counter the effects of anaphylaxis by forcing the heartbeat to increase.

 People often confuse lactose intolerance with a milk allergy.
 While the symptoms may be similar, the two are not synonymous.
 Lactose intolerance is caused by the body not producing enough lactase enzyme to digest the milk.

-In a milk allergy, the person is allergic to the protein found in milk.
-Here. it should be noted that not all such reactions are physiological.
-Sometimes, people having some psychological fear of something can induce these symptoms.
+A milk allergy involves an allergy to the protein found in milk.
+However, it should be noted that not all such reactions are physiological.
+Sometimes, people with a psychological fear of something can induce these symptoms.

 Remedies to deal with controlling allergies

 Curing allergies permanently is not possible, but taking preventive measures is.
 As mentioned above, carrying epinephrine is a way to deal with severe cases.
-A person is often not aware of what is causing the allergic reaction when exposed to multiple elements.
+When exposed to multiple elements, a person is often not aware of what is causing the allergic reaction.

 People are turning to natural ways to control their allergic reactions.
-Making lifestyle changes or opting for herbal concoctions are often seen to help people not react so severely to allergens as these boost the immune system.
+Making lifestyle changes or opting for herbal concoctions is often seen as helping people not react so severely to allergens, as these boost the immune system.

-De-stressing and detoxification can help in dealing with and managing allergic reactions.
-You can also opt for getting yourself tested.
-Blood tests are conducted and doctors can usually tell you which food or things to avoid.
+De-stressing and detoxification can help manage allergic reactions.
+You can also opt to get yourself tested.
+Blood tests are conducted, and doctors can usually tell you which foods or things to avoid.
 Similarly, carrying antihistamines aids in dealing with the symptoms.

 Follow us on Twitter, Facebook, or Pinterest